jedelman8/nxos-ansible/README.md

 ### Dry Run Check Mode

-You can see what commands are actually pushed with using the `-v` flag, what about seeing commands will be sent to the device without actually pushing them?
+You can see which commands are actually pushed when using the `-v` flag, but what about seeing which commands will be sent to the device without actually pushing them?
 This is possible by using dry run (or check mode).
 In order to use check mode, run the playbook with the `--check` option.

 Here is an example using `--check`: